courselab/ttsnake/README.md

  The program will load scene files from the scenes directory.

  Controls:
+	WASD to control the snake
 	+ decreases the game speed
 	- increases the game speed
 	q quits
+	r at anytime to restart the game